Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

   }
   ```

-- Set the service state change callback to be invoked when the Multi-assistant service state changes:
+- Set the service state changed callback to be invoked when the Multi-assistant service state changes:

   User controls the Multi-assistant service state.
 In a general scenario: